MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Experiments and Results

 \subsection{Effects of Local Constraints}

-Here, we empirically show the calibration error curves on CIFAR10-C, where we only consider the global constraints for each form of MaxEnt loss versus when the local constraints are included.
-Firstly, we notice that without local constraints, all three forms of our methods tend to be miscalibrated and underconfident for the lower intensity shifts.
-Secondly, we can see that all three global forms tend towards the same calibration performance across all shifts.
-With the inclusion of local constraints, all three forms of our method becomes better calibrated on lower intensity shifts with the best calibration performance coming from the mean constraint form.
+\cref{local_constraints} shows the empirical calibration error curves on CIFAR10-C, where we only consider the global constraints for each form of MaxEnt loss versus when the local constraints are included.

+Firstly, without local constraints all three forms of our methods tend to be miscalibrated and underconfident for the lower intensity shifts.
+Secondly, all three global forms tend towards the same calibration performance across all shifts.
+With the inclusion of local constraints, all three forms of our method become better calibrated on lower intensity shifts, with the best calibration performance achieved by the mean constraint form.